The-Sycorax/DenaroWalletClient/README.md

         - **Options**:
             *Note: The `-password` option must be set for encrypted wallets.*

             * `-wallet`: (Required) Specifies the wallet filename.
+Defaults to the `./wallets/` directory if no specific filepath is provided.
-            * `-2fa-code`: Two-Factor Authentication code for 2FA enabled wallets (Generated from an authenticator app).
+            * `-password`: The password of the specified wallet.
+Required for wallets that are encrypted.
-            * `-password`: Password used for decryption of the specified wallet.
+            * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
+Should be the 6-digit code generated from an authenticator app.
             * `-filter`: Filter wallet entries by one or more address and/or field.
 Adding a hyphen `-` to the beginning of an address will exclude it.
 The filter string must be enclosed in quotation marks and parameter values must be enclosed in curly braces `{}`. *To be removed*.
               * The format is:
                 ```bash